feoh/git_dotfiles/.github/README.md

-# My New Deliberately Craft Dot Files!
+# My New Productivity Focused Dot Files!

 In the past, I had another [repository](https://github.com/feoh/dotfiles) for dot files.
 I only used it sporadically because I didn't actually have a solid sense of how to store things that only apply *everywhere*.